-The purpose of the pump station is to lift the wastewater several meters in pressure in order to drive the flow further.
-The stations are built both above ground and below ground.
-The stations are dimensioned to address specified flow requirements.
-Capacity requirements vary from small systems for individual houses to very large facilities.
+The function of the pumping station is to lift the wastewater a number of meters to push the flow further.
+The stations are built both above ground and underground.
+The stations are designed for the current flow requirements.
+Capacity requirements vary from small systems for individual houses to very large installations.

-Corrosion is an electrochemical reaction to metals exposed to corrosive gases and/or high relative humidity (RH).
-This can lead to increased maintenance cost and reduced life of important components.
-Sulfur hydrogen emitted from the grounds is an example of a common corrosive gas in pump stations.
+Corrosion is an electrochemical reaction on metals exposed to corrosive gases and/or high relative humidity (RH).
+This can lead to high maintenance costs and reduced lifespan of key components.

 - High relative humidity

-What is needed is a controlled moisture level of below 60% relative humidity (RH).
-This will prevent corrosion and mold, but also to reduce bacterial growth.
-This requires a controlled relative moisture level at the prevailing temperature.
+Right moisture level A moisture level below 55% relative humidity (RH) reduces the risk of corrosion and mold.
+Airwatergreen dehumidifiers can maintain the right relative humidity level at the prevailing temperature.
 See the Mollier diagram where the condensation (saturation) curve is given as 100% RH at different temperatures.

-- In the first case, a heater was used to maintain 18°C in the pump station and the relative humidity varied freely.
+- In the first case, a heating element was kept at 18°C in the pumping station and the relative humidity varied freely.

-- In the second case, a FLEX dehumidifier, was used to maintain an RH of 50% and the temperature was allowed to vary freely above 5°C.
+- In the second case, a condensing dehumidifier was used, FLEX Integrate was kept at 50% RH and the temperature was allowed to vary freely above 5°C.

-pump housing with an element that maintains the temperature of 18C.
-The red line shows the energy consumption values for a condensing dehumidifier.
-The result shows that with a condensing dehumidifier, the energy consumption for a year is 513.8 kWh and with an element 3101.57 kWh.
-The energy consumption, if a condensing dehumidifier is used instead of elements, is 83% lower.
+The figure below shows energy consumption values for a pump house with temperature data in 2015.
+The blue line shows the values for the pump house with an element keeping the temperature at 18°C. The red line shows the energy consumption values for a condensing dehumidifier.
+The result shows that with a condensing dehumidifier the energy consumption for one year is 513.8 kWh and with an element 3101.57 kWh.
+The energy consumption when a condensing dehumidifier is used instead of radiators is 83.0% lower!

-The red line shows the lower energy consumption when a dehumidifier maintains the same climate
+The red line shows the lower energy consumption when a FLEX dehumidifier maintains the same climate.

 - Hydrogen sulphide

-The amount of hydrogen sulphide present in the air in a pump station can effect the health of those working there.
+The amount of hydrogen sulphide in the air in a pumping station can affect the health of those working in pumping stations.
 The health effects are linked to the concentration of hydrogen sulphide in the air.
-To work for 8 hours, the Swedish Work Environment Authority has guidelines on 5 ppm hydrogen sulphide in the air.
+To be allowed to work for 8 hours, the Swedish Work Environment Authority has guidelines that the level must be kept below 5 ppm of hydrogen sulphide in the air.

-Our dehumidifier is called FLEX and has a capacity of 5 liters water/day which is more than good in a normal sized pumping station.
+Our dehumidifier is called FLEX and has a capacity of 5 liters of water/day which is more than enough for a normal sized pumping station.

 - Dehumidifier FLEX Smart or a FLEX Integrate

-In our solution ODOUR FREE CLIMATE which removes hydrogen sulphide also includes:
+The Odorless Climate solution that removes hydrogen sulphide also includes:

-Airwatergreen has today a large number of installations in pump stations.
-More than 200 installlations at more than 70 water companies in Europe.
-In most installations, the dehumidifier works independently to the desired relative humidity level (RH) and in other cases it is connected to an existing monitoring system.
-Please refer to our User stories for a few case descriptions and many pictures.
+Airwatergreen currently has a large number of installations in pumping stations.
+In most installations the dehumidifier works independently towards the set desired relative humidity (RH) level and in other cases it is connected to an existing monitoring system.